Jared Crick

-Jared Verlon Crick (born August 21, 1989) is a former American football defensive end.
-He played college football at the University of Nebraska–Lincoln.
-The Houston Texans selected him in the fourth round of the 2012 NFL draft.
+Jared Verlon Crick (born August 21, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers before being selected by the Houston Texans in the fourth round of the 2012 NFL draft.

 College career

 After being redshirted as a freshman in 2007, Crick played in nine games as a redshirt freshman in 2008, recording two tackles.

 As a sophomore in 2009, Crick recorded 75 tackles and nine and a half sacks.

 As a junior in 2010, he recorded 9 and a half sacks with 70 tackles.
 He was then awarded postseason 2nd Team All-American.

 As a senior, his season was shortened by a torn pectoral muscle and he entered the NFL Draft.
 He finished his career with a total of 20 sacks, putting him 8th on Nebraska's all-time list.